Home - Site map - Genève - Genf - Ginevra

 Hours

-Although most retail stores are open throughout the day, many service shops close for lunch between 12:00 and 14:00 during the week.
-Most stores, including grocery stores, do not stay open past 19:00 and are closed Sundays, so plan wisely to avoid frustration.
+Most retail stores are open throughout the day, however many service shops close for lunch between 12:00 and 14:00 during the week.
+Most stores, including grocery stores, do not stay open past 19:00 on weekdays, past 18:00 on Saturdays and are closed on Sundays, so plan wisely to avoid frustration.

 Watches